ccoutant/dwarf-locations/005-locations-on-stack.md

 > *This rule supports the empty piece operation in DWARF 5 when it is the
 > first piece of a composite.*
 >
-> - If the top of the stack `A` is a composite location, and is the only
+> - If the top of the stack is a composite location, and is
-> element on the stack (i.e., `B` does not exist), an undefined location
+> the only element on the stack, an undefined location is
-> is pushed implicitly (as if `DW_OP_undefined` had been processed
+> pushed implicitly (as if `DW_OP_undefined` had been
-> immediately prior to the piece operation), whereupon the composite `A`
+> processed immediately prior to the piece operation),
+> whereupon the composite on top of the stack is taken as
-> becomes `B` and the undefined location is now `A`.
+> `LC` and the undefined location is `LP`.
 The result is the
-> addition of an undefined piece to the existing composite location.
+> addition of an undefined piece to the existing composite
+> location.
 > *This rule supports the empty piece operation in DWARF 5 when it is not the
 > first piece of a composite.*
 >